 Article: " The Language Growth of Spanish-Speaking English Language Learners”

-Dr. Emily Tobey, professor and Nelle C. Johnston Chair in the School of Behavioral and Brain Sciences, is co-author of an article in the Journal of the American Academy of Audiology about a variety of significant research projects underway in the Dallas Cochlear Implant Program (DCIP).
+Dr. Emily Tobey, professor and Nelle C. Johnston Chair in Communication Disorders in Children in the School of Behavioral and Brain Sciences, is co-author of an article in the Journal of the American Academy of Audiology about a variety of significant research projects underway in the Dallas Cochlear Implant Program (DCIP).
 The program is a joint effort among the UT Dallas Callier Center for Communication Disorders, UT Southwestern Medical Center and Children’s Medical Center Dallas.

 Tobey also has contributed an editorial to the same publication, discussing major advances in the field of cochlear implantation around the world.